Documentation

 The five things below are what almost every operator wishes they'd known on day one.
 Read them before you start churning out sites.

-1. Talk to Claude inside the project — this is the #1 thing
+1. Talk to your agent inside the project — this is the #1 thing

-Klaudius is designed to be as hackable and customisable as possible, and the way you do that is by opening Claude Code in your project folder and just talking to it.
-Ask Claude to walk you through how the pipeline works, what any part of the project does, or what features are available.
+Klaudius is designed to be as hackable and customisable as possible, and the way you do that is by opening your agent (Claude Code or Codex) in your project folder and just talking to it.
+Ask it to walk you through how the pipeline works, what any part of the project does, or what features are available.
 Want more casual outreach?
 Say so.
 Want to raise your pricing, stop pitching restaurants, drop a follow-up touch, source businesses from a different city?
 Ask.
-Claude handles the change for you.
-When something breaks, Claude can almost always fix it.
+The agent handles the change for you.
+When something breaks, it can almost always fix it.

 The project is the product, and the more you treat it as something you converse with, the more you'll get out of it.
-The rest of this file covers the things Claude can't easily surface on its own (model selection, the parallel-pipeline mode, account scaling) — everything else, ask Claude.
+The rest of this file covers the things the agent can't easily surface on its own (model and reasoning-effort selection, the parallel-pipeline mode, account scaling) — everything else, just ask.

 2. Balance output volume against quality

-Klaudius is built around long-running, multi-step Claude sessions — finding leads, building sites, sending outreach.
+Klaudius is built around long-running, multi-step sessions — finding leads, building sites, sending outreach.
 Sitting at your keyboard pressing “yes” to every tool approval defeats the point.
-Switch Claude Code into auto mode and let it run.
+Switch your agent into autonomous mode and let it run.

 Cycle into it with Shift+Tab until the status line reads “auto mode.”
 Once you're in, Claude executes routine actions — file edits, script runs, API calls — without prompting, while still surfacing output for you to follow.

 This isn't reckless.
-Anthropic has built guardrails into auto mode so genuinely dangerous actions still surface for approval — destructive shell commands, irreversible operations, anything that affects shared production systems.
-You retain veto power on the things that matter; you just stop being asked about routine work.
-(Don't use --dangerously-skip-permissions — that bypasses the guardrails entirely for negligible additional speed.)
+Anthropic ships guardrails inside auto mode that surface genuinely dangerous actions for approval — destructive shell commands, irreversible operations, anything that affects shared production systems.
+You retain veto power on the things that matter; you stop being asked about routine work.
+(Don't use --dangerously-skip-permissions — that bypasses the guardrails entirely.)

-Drop back to default mode when you're doing something you genuinely want to review step-by-step — composing a reply to a warm lead, say, or registering a domain for a freshly-converted client.
+Drop back to interactive mode when you're doing something you genuinely want to review step-by-step — composing a reply to a warm lead, say, or registering a domain for a freshly-converted client.

-4. Don't cram too many pipeline runs into one Claude Code session
+4. Don't cram too many pipeline runs into one session

-If you try to run many clients sequentially in a single session, you'll fill the context limit and Claude will auto-compact mid-pipeline, which can disrupt whatever it's working on at the time.
-The fix is to ask Claude to run the pipeline in parallel:
+If you try to run many clients sequentially in a single session, you'll fill the context limit and the agent will auto-compact mid-pipeline, which can disrupt whatever it's working on at the time.
+The fix is to ask it to run the pipeline in parallel:

 > Run pipeline x3

-Claude becomes an orchestrator that dispatches three concurrent pipeline sessions, each running end-to-end on its own client, and refills the pool every time one completes.
+The agent becomes an orchestrator that dispatches three concurrent pipeline sessions, each running end-to-end on its own client, and refills the pool every time one completes.
 Each session handles one client and exits, so no instance ever gets bloated context, and your orchestrator session stays light.
+The mechanics underneath that single command differ by agent — both work for the operator, but the underlying machinery differs:

-Each parallel pipeline session runs as a Claude Code background session managed by the supervisor process — a full Claude Code session, just without a terminal attached.
-All of this runs on your existing Claude Code subscription, exactly like an interactive claude session.
-There's no extra billing and no separate credit pool — running three pipelines in parallel uses the same subscription you're already paying for.
+Each parallel session runs as a Claude Code background session managed by the supervisor process — a full Claude Code session, just without a terminal attached.
+Runs on your existing subscription, no extra billing.

 claude agents

-Both tabs share state through the supervisor, which runs independently of either terminal.
-Background sessions survive Ctrl+C in the orchestrator tab and terminal closes; they don't survive reboots (run claude respawn --all after a reboot to restart them where they left off).
-Reconnect any time with claude agents.
+Sessions survive Ctrl+C and terminal closes.
+They don't survive reboots — run claude respawn --all after a reboot to restart them where they left off.

 5. Scaling further as a power user

-Once sales pick up and you want to really multiply output, it's worth running multiple Claude subscriptions in parallel — so when usage runs out on one account, you switch to the other and keep going.
-Pair this with the parallel pipeline mode above and you can keep the throughput up around the clock.
+Once sales pick up and you want to really multiply output, running multiple agent subscriptions in parallel is the next move — when usage runs out on one account, you switch to the other and keep going.
+Pair this with the parallel pipeline mode above and you can keep throughput up around the clock.

 Setup